2018 Progressive Conservative Party of Ontario leadership election: Rules and procedures

 All party members are eligible to cast votes by preferential ballot using electronic balloting, provided that they are members in good standing by February 16, 2018.
-To be eligible, one must be at least 14 years of age, a Canadian Citizen who is a resident of Ontario, and pay a $10 membership fee with personal funds (i.e. no corporation or union funds may be used).
+To be eligible, one must be at least 14 years of age, a resident of Ontario, and pay a $10 membership fee with personal funds (i.e. no corporation or union funds may be used).

-The vote was weighted so that each of the province's ridings that has more than 100 votes cast are allocated 100 electoral votes; ridings in which fewer than 100 party members vote were weighted, but instead had the votes counted as individual votes.
-The lowest-ranked candidate were dropped from the next round as ballots are counted, and the first candidate to get 50 per cent of the votes was declared the new leader.
+The vote was weighted in such a way as to suppress power of larger groups of Conservative voters.
+Each of the province's ridings that had more than 100 votes cast were allocated 100 electoral votes; ridings in which fewer than 100 party members vote were not given a weight, but instead had the votes counted as individual votes.
+The first candidate to get 50 per cent of the votes was declared the new leader.
+If no one got a majority on first count (or in subsequent rounds), the lowest-ranked candidate were dropped before the next round as ballots were counted, according to instant-runoff voting rules.

-Candidates must be nominated by at least 100 party members, must agree to abide by the party's existing platform for the next election, and must be approved by the party's nominations committee as a PC candidate for the 2018 provincial election.
+Candidates had to be nominated by at least 100 party members, had to agree to abide by the party's existing platform for the next election, and had to be approved by the party's nominations committee as a PC candidate for the 2018 provincial election.